D for Dermatitis

-1. Atopic dermatitis: A red, itchy rash that commonly develops in children but can occur at at any age.
-While there are several factors that can cause eczema, some of the most usual reasons are severely dry skin, gene variation, a dysfunction in your immune system, bacterial infection and pollution.
+1. Atopic dermatitis: A red, itchy rash that commonly develops in children but can occur at any age.
+While there are several factors that can cause eczema, some of the most usual reasons are severely dry skin, gene variation, dysfunction in your immune system, bacterial infection and pollution.

 2. Contact dermatitis: This usually occurs as an allergic reaction when your skin comes in contact with certain irritants.
 Most people see rashes being developed on the skin when they come in contact with poison ivy or cleaning products or even some of the cosmetic products.

 3. Seborrheic dermatitis: This is a skin condition that usually affects oily areas of the body which causes reddish skin, scaly patches and dandruff.
 Seborrheic dermatitis is caused by a yeast or fungus that is found on oily skin.